 What does a Human Resources Manager do?

-Depending on the size of the company, the manager of human resources could serve a variety of functions.
-Human resources generally handles the recruiting, screening, and hiring process for all new employees.
-This department will also help new employees set up their payroll and explain the benefits available to the new employee.
+Depending on the size of the company, the human resources manager could serve a variety of functions.
+The human resources department generally handles the recruiting, screening, and hiring process for all new employees.
+This department also helps new employees set up their payroll and explain the benefits available to the new employee.
 Human resources will also inform current employees of any updates or changes to their payroll or benefits, deal with disputes or harassment claims, develop policies for employee services, handle bonuses and raises, and take care of general employee welfare.

-Most importantly, a manager in human resources must be available to answer the questions and needs of the employees in the company.
+Most importantly, a human resources manager must be available to answer the questions and needs of the employees in the company.
 Employees may come in with any manner of issues and claims, and the manager must handle these complaints with professionalism while respecting and having a firm understanding of the employees and the company's rights.
-Human resources can never favor one employee over another and must see that all employees of their company follow the guidelines that have been set out for them.
+Human resources can never favour one employee over another; they must see that all employees of their company follow the guidelines that have been set out for them.